- Smart looking brush handle

-All told there is a lot to like about the Smart 6 and what criticisms I have are to be honest limited.
+All told there is a lot to like about the Smart 6 and what criticisms I have are, to be honest limited.

 My biggest complaint really is more around Oral-B and where the Smart 6 sits within the range.
-It is different to all the other brushes in a way, but in another, it is so very similar.
+It is different from all the other brushes in a way, but in another, it is so very similar.
 Choosing whether the 6000 is right for you is not that easy when you have such similar models in the range that are fractionally cheaper or more expensive.

 Summary of Design, Usability, Clean & General Use